data-analysis-chiba-2023/day02-git/sm01_intro_to_git.md

 All these terms might seem a little daunting at first, but don’t worry, all these things were invented to make things easier for you.
-There is a bit of a learning curve if you have no previous experience, but rest assured, this seminar has been carefully designed to walk you through everything you need to know.
+There is a bit of a learning curve if you have no previous experience, but rest assured, this class has been carefully designed to walk you through everything you need to know.

 ### Git Basics